chaimaa-kadaoui/4pv/README.md

 * Run the image providing the date of the checks `docker run -p 8000:8000 -d alert-system ./run.sh 2019-02-17` <br>
 You can leave it blank for today `docker run -p 8000:8000 -d alert-system ./run.sh`
 * Request the API to manage alerts

+Since we want to check for active alerts each day, a cron is setup to be executed each day

 ## Alert model